-Year ended June 30, (In thousands, except for weighted-average fair value per share) 2013 2012 2011 Total cash received from employees for the issuance of shares under the ESPP \$ 36,186 \$ 34,263 \$ 30,085 Number of shares purchased by employees through the ESPP 877 918 1,123 Tax benefits realized by the Company in connection with the disqualifying dispositions of shares purchased under the ESPP \$ 1,452 \$ 2,206 \$ 2,194 Weighted-average fair value per share based on Black-Scholes model \$ 10.46 \$ 10.02 \$ 7.41
+Year ended June 30, (In thousands, except for weighted-average fair value per share) 2014 2013 2012 Total cash received from employees for the issuance of shares under the ESPP \$ 39,675 \$ 36,186 \$ 34,263 Number of shares purchased by employees through the ESPP 796 877 918 Tax benefits realized by the Company in connection with the disqualifying dispositions of shares purchased under the ESPP \$ 2,221 \$ 1,452 \$ 2,206 Weighted-average fair value per share based on Black-Scholes model \$ 12.31 \$ 10.46 \$ 10.02

 The ESPP shares are replenished annually on the first day of each fiscal year by virtue of an evergreen provision.
 The provision allows for share replenishment equal to the lesser of 2.0 million shares or the number of shares which KLA-Tencor estimates will be required to be issued under the ESPP during the forthcoming fiscal year.
-During the fiscal year ended June 30, 2011, a total of 2.0 million additional shares were reserved under the ESPP.
-No additional shares were reserved under the ESPP with respect to the fiscal years ended June 30, 2013 or 2012.
-As of June 30, 2013, a total of 1.7 million shares were reserved and available for issuance under the ESPP, and, as of the date of this report, no additional shares have been added to the ESPP with respect to the fiscal year ending June 30, 2014.
+As of June 30, 2014, after giving effect to the ESPP purchase that occurred on such date, a total of 0.9 million shares were reserved and available for issuance under the ESPP.
+In August 2014, the Company added 2.0 million additional shares to the ESPP pursuant to the plan's share replenishment provision with respect to the fiscal year ending June 30, 2015.

-NOTE 8 - STOCK REPURCHASE PROGRAM
+NOTE 9 - STOCK REPURCHASE PROGRAM

-Since July 1997, the Board of Directors has authorized the Company to systematically repurchase in the open market up to 80.8 million shares of its common stock under a repurchase program, including 8.0 million shares authorized in November 2012.
+Our Board of Directors has authorized a program for the Company to repurchase shares of the Company's common stock.
 The intent of this program is to offset the dilution from KLA-Tencor's equity incentive plans and employee stock purchase plan, as well as to return excess cash to the Company's stockholders.
 Subject to market conditions, applicable legal requirements and other factors, the repurchases will be made from time to time in the open market in compliance with applicable securities laws, including the Securities Exchange Act of 1934 and the rules promulgated thereunder such as Rule 10b-18.
-As of June 30, 2013, 5.9 million shares were available for repurchase under the Company's repurchase program.
+As of June 30, 2014, 2.0 million shares were available for repurchase under the Company's repurchase program.
+Following the completion of the fiscal year ended June 30, 2014, the Company's Board of Directors authorized KLA-Tencor to repurchase additional shares under this program; for more information, refer to Note 19, "Subsequent Events" to the Consolidated Financial Statements.